coreos/fedora-coreos-pipeline/HACKING.md

 ```
 oc new-app --template=jenkins-persistent \
-    --param=NAMESPACE=fedora-coreos \
     --param=MEMORY_LIMIT=2Gi \
     --param=VOLUME_CAPACITY=2Gi
 ```

-Notice the `NAMESPACE` parameter.
-This makes the Jenkins master use the image from our namespace, which we'll create in the next step.
-(The reason we create the app first is that otherwise OpenShift will automatically instantiate Jenkins with default parameters when creating the Jenkins pipeline).
+The reason we create the Jenkins app first is that otherwise OpenShift will automatically instantiate Jenkins with default parameters when creating the actual FCOS pipeline.

 Next, let's update the input ImageStreamTag for our Jenkins deployment to match latest OpenShift (`jenkins:2`).
 Some older versions of the